flowersteam/explauto/README.md

 ### API ###

-The Explauto documentation on a html format can be found [here](http://flowersteam.github.io/explauto/).
+Explauto's API can be found on a html format [here](http://flowersteam.github.io/explauto/).

 ## Installation ##

-Explauto is available via pip.
-It can thus be installed with the classical:

-    pip install explauto

-or:

-    easy_install explauto

-The core of explauto depends of the following packages:
+The best way to install Explauto at the moment is to clone the repo and used it in [development mode](http://flowersteam.github.io/explauto/installation.html#as-a-developer).
+It is also available as as [python package](https://pypi.python.org/pypi/explauto/).
+The core of explauto depends on the following packages:

 * [python](http://www.python.org) 2.7 or 3.*
 * [numpy](http://www.numpy.org)